auronsan/Sunshine/README.md

-Application for android to view weather on 7 days
+Application for android to view weather on 2 weeks